StewBC/mminer-apple2/README.md

 party software.
 I use AppleCommander.
 This software will put the loader and game into the disk image.
 You will need to install Java to use AppleCommander.

-The apple2/template.dsk is a "blank ProDos floppy" that has the loader and the game placed on it by AppleCommander.
+The apple2/template.dsk is a "blank ProDOS floppy" that has the loader and the game placed on it by AppleCommander.

 To make the disc image, set an environment variable to point at apple commander